Amirarsalan006/Covid_Analyzing/README.md

 # Covid_Analyzing

-IN this project, I analyzed
+In this project, I analyzed
 You can find Dataset in the link below: https://ourworldindata.org/explorers/coronavirus-data-explorer